Cristiella/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule printa rwsult of division 10-love_exponent_breath displays result of breath to power of love 11-binary_to_decimal converts no fromm base 2 to base 10
+9-divide_and_rule printa rwsult of division 10-love_exponent_breath displays result of breath to power of love 11-binary_to_decimal converts no fromm base 2 to base 10 12-combinations prints all possible combinations of two letters except oo